mabc224/node-express-sequelize-rest-api/Readme.md

 ### Async/Await
  This application uses Async/Await.
 In order to use it as intended, you need at least Node v7.6.

+### Testing

+Postman collection is added for testing in local system

  ### External References and Resources